bondy-io/bondy_docs/docs/concepts/what_is_bondy.md

 ## Understanding key concepts

-## Bondy vs. other application networking solutions?
+## Bondy vs. other application networking solutions

 By providing these two application communication patterns and the capabilities of an event and a service mesh combined, Bondy can be used for the entire messaging requirements of a distributed system thus **reducing technology stack complexity, as well as networking overheads**.